rehand/wp-statistics/readme.txt

 License: GPL3

 Complete statistics for your WordPress site.

+This version of WP Statistics was adopted to work with the plugin "SQLite Integration" for Wordpress.

 == Description ==
 A comprehensive plugin for your WordPress visitor statistics, come visit us at our [website](http://wp-statistics.com) for all the latest news and information.